pmreis/TeslaImprovementBacklog/README.md

 - Working correcly (Navegar para Ericeira): https://www.youtube.com/shorts/4RrTzKC0dNc

 ## Note 5
 Phantom braking seems to be related to quickly passing from a bright area to a dark area.
-This is always the case with in this place: https://goo.gl/maps/UntGW1vgpS67g95L9 (Google Street View), https://goo.gl/maps/YtuBvAwzYKCu4791A (Pin / Placemark), or simple the coordinates 38.75756188349858, -9.171885145989462.
+This is always the case with in this place: https://goo.gl/maps/UntGW1vgpS67g95L9 (Google Street View), https://goo.gl/maps/YtuBvAwzYKCu4791A (Pin / Placemark), or simply the coordinates 38.75756188349858, -9.171885145989462.

  Notice the reflective signs on the side of the bridge slightly facing downwards to the vehicles.
 Soon after, a very dark shadow cast by the bridge.